 Note As operator framework has moved to using bundle format by default, the package manifest commands have been deprecated and will be removed soon.
-It is suggested that you follow the bundle quickstart]quickstart-bundle to package your operator.
+It is suggested that you follow the bundle quickstart to package your operator.

 Important: this guide assumes your project was scaffolded with